joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 **Tests: [`TablePrefixScannerTest.cs`](https://github.com/joelverhagen/ExplorePackages/blob/ece06a1595339296ee377310044feab34ae9f4f0/test/ExplorePackages.Logic.Test/Storage/TablePrefix/TablePrefixScannerTest.cs)**

 If there's some interest, I can package it up in a NuGet package for easier consumption.
-Right now, I'm feeling that this top is a bit esoteric 😅.
+Right now, I'm feeling that this topic is a bit esoteric 😅.